 Sampling each of the single malts that represent the different regions of Scotland was amazing.
 We started with a very light grain whisky and a sweet Lowland malt and worked our way through to the very smoky Island and Islay malts.

 When all tasting was done, it was our turn to blend.
 Our Scotch blends were far more successful than our attempt at creating a palatable Canadian whisky, although we don't know if you could get a really bad blend from the samples we had to work with.

 Our Personalized Scotch Blends

 Of those we attempted, our blend of 2 parts each Speyside and Lowland malts with 1 part Islay malt quickly became a favorite.
-It had the sweet, fruity and smoky elements in a proportion that I gravitate toward.
+It had the sweet, fruity, and smoky elements in a proportion that we gravitate toward.

 In relative proximity to our single malt blend, Ford recommended we try a more common blended Scotch recipe.
 This uses 50% grain whisky with the rest made of a mix of sherry, Lowland and Islay malt blend.

 Did we get close to Johnnie Walker Black Label?
 Not in the least.
 With the samples given it would be impossible because around 40 whiskies make up that signature blend, and, of course, the Master Blender was not going to give up any of their Scotch recipes.

 It is amazing to think that these blenders can continually produce the same distinct characteristics using so many whiskies in batches of cask strength Scotch that average 250,000 liters at a time.
 Now that is an art form.Continue to 10 of 10 below.

 While a number of the offerings from Johnnie Walker are best reserved for sipping straight, and all of them are enjoyable this way, there is no need to be afraid of mixing some of these whiskies into cocktails.